GreenEminence/vfxtd-code-test/README.md

 Please fork this repo and issue a pull request.
 You can then push code exercising the following tasks in a Maya environment.

 - Generate a dialog listing all of Laika's movies.
 Provide 5 columns for each row: movie name, release date, domestic gross, movie poster icon, and a "camera" button.
+- Provide a function named show_dialog() that will open the dialog
 - Dialog's title should be _Laika Movies_
 - Should be able to sort list by Name and Release Date (click column header to sort)
 - Should be able to reorder the columns using drag/drop